ethereum/ethereum-org-website/src/content/web3/index.md

 The first inception of the internet, now known as 'Web 1.0', occurred roughly between 1990 to 2004.
 The internet on Web 1.0 mainly was static websites owned by companies, and there was close to zero interaction between users - individuals seldom produced content - leading to it being known as the read-only web.

 ### Web2: Read-Write {#web2}

 The Web 2.0 period began in 2004 with the emergence of social media platforms.
 Instead of a read-only, the web evolved to be read-write.
 Instead of companies providing content to users, they also began to provide platforms to share user-generated content and engage in user-to-user interactions.
 As more people came online, a handful of top companies began to control a disproportionate amount of the traffic and value generated on the web.
+Web 2.0 also birthed the advertising-driven revenue model.
+While users could create content, they didn't own it or benefit from its monetization.

 <Divider />